This post is not intended to be a complete guide to living in Kraków as an expat.

 Back to the summer of 2006.
 One of my other coursemates on the CELTA was allocated a flat right next door to me on Krowoderska.
 Her husband and child accompanied her from the USA.

 It turned out that my coursemate’s husband was a mean guitarist.
 I could play a bit myself so we compared notes.
-Anyhow, we mutually agreed to go busking in Kraków Old Town.
-I vividly remember singing backing vocals to “Wish you were here” on a side street off Sławkowska Street.
+Anyhow, we agreed to go busking one evening in Kraków Old Town.
+I vividly remember singing backing vocals to “Wish you were here” on a side street just off Sławkowska Street.

 That brief experience resonated with me due to the adrenaline and pure joy busking brings.